mascaldotfr/CoRT/deploy/README.md

 Deployment of the fully optimized production tarball (minified, optimized, with CSS fused) for https://cort.ovh is not documented since it's up to anyone deploying it.
+What I do personally is the following:

+1. Generate the production tarball
+2. Extract it in a temporary directory
-For example I `rsync` the generated tarball with the live directory), but you could use a variant of the *integrated* tutorial mentioned above.
+3. `rsync` that temporary directory with the live directory but excluding the `api/var/` subdirectory

+You could use as well a variant of the *integrated* tutorial mentioned above.